Importing and Reconciling Bank Statements

 If automatic matching has not been possible, Statement Intelligence will, in most cases, be able to generate matching suggestions.

-For more information on how to manage open payments , see the Managing open payments from the bank account reconciliation article.
+For more information on managing open payments , see the Managing open payments from the bank account reconciliation article.

 To import bank statements automatically

-When new bank statements are available in the bank to be imported to Business Central with direct bank communication, you automatically import these to the bank account reconciliation
+When new bank statements are available in the bank to be imported to Business Central with direct bank communication, you can automatically import these to the bank account reconciliation.

 To import bank statements automatically:

 • On the bank account card, on the action bar, select Actions > Enable Account Statement Job Queue.
-It will now automatically create a job queue for the automatic download of bank statements.
+It will now automatically create a job queue to download bank statements automatically.

 Automatic reconciliation by Statement Intelligence

-1. Statement Intelligence will search for bank account ledger entries that match the bank statement lines based on the fields Transaction ID or Sender Reference.
-For all payments processed by Payment Management, the field Transaction ID will be filled in with a unique payment reference ID, which is generated automatically in the payment journal.
-The transaction ID will be used to find the corresponding bank ledger entry, which will then be marked for reconciliation.
-If the bank does not support transaction ID in the bank account statement, then Statement Intelligence will search for information in the sender reference that can be used for reconciliation.
+1. Statement Intelligence utilizes the Transaction ID and Sender Reference fields to search for matching bank account ledger entries based on the bank statement lines.
+When payments are processed through Payment Management, a unique payment reference ID is automatically generated and filled in the Transaction ID field in the payment journal.
+This ID is used to locate the corresponding bank ledger entry, which is then be marked for reconciliation.
+If the bank does not support transaction ID in the bank account statement, Statement Intelligence will search for information in the sender reference that can be used for reconciliation.
 The field Sender Reference allows a custom setup specified on the bank account.
-For further details on sender reference, see Set up bank accounts for Statement Intelligence.
+For further details on sender reference, refer to the Defining Sender Reference article.

-For example, if you have set up customer statements to include a payment reference and the payment reference appears in the description or among the information received from the bank, Statement Intelligence identifies the payment reference and creates a reconciliation suggestion, including all the related entries.
+For example, if you have set up customer statements to include an external payment reference and the external payment reference appears in the description or among the information received from the bank, Statement Intelligence identifies the external payment reference.
+It creates a reconciliation suggestion, including all the related entries.
 For more information, see Set up Customer Statements.

-If no unique match is found, Statement Intelligence will search for bank account ledger entries using only the amount and date as a search key.
-If any potential match is found, a reconciliation suggestion will be created, from which you must manually validate if the match is correct.
-For more information, see Reconciling bank statement lines manually.
+If no unique match is found, Statement Intelligence searches for bank account ledger entries using only the amount and date as a search key.
+A reconciliation suggestion will be generated if a potential match is identified, requiring manual validation to confirm its accuracy.
+For more information, refer to the Reconciling bank statement lines manually article.

 4. Eventually, all non-reconciled account statement lines will be reviewed to see if a match can be found based on the reconciliation rules defined in the bank account.
 If a match is based on such a rule, reconciliation suggestions are created for payments and cash receipts in the ledger journal.
 The corresponding payment lines will be created when the ledger journal is posted.
 The associated bank account ledger entries will be applied to the related bank account statement lines.

-5. The remaining bank account statement lines that Statement Intelligence cannot automatically match must be handled manually using the function Manual Match.
-For more information about manual matching, see Manually match bank statement lines.
+5. The remaining bank account statement lines that Statement Intelligence can't automatically match must be handled manually using the function Manual Match.
+For more information about manual matching, refer to the Manually match bank statement lines article.